michaelfester/tabasco/README.md

 * If Developer mode has a + by it, click the + to add developer information to the page.
 The + changes to a -, and more buttons and information appear.
 * Click the Load unpacked extension button.
 A file dialog appears.
 * In the file dialog, navigate to the extension's folder and click OK.

+## Usage

+The extension consists in three keyboard shortcuts:

+* Alt-Shift-O: close all other Tabs
+* Alt-Shift-R: close Tabs to the right
+* Alt-Shift-P: pin current tab

+## Tabloid

+The extension 'tabloid' adds the following shortcuts to Chrome

+* Move tab one position to the right
+* Move tab one position to the left
+* Move tab to the first position
+* Move tab to the last position

+Unfortunately, Chrome extensions currently only allow for a maximum of four shortcuts, so they cannot be included in the following extension.

+You can fetch tabloid here: https://github.com/michaelfester/tabloid